 NURS-P 558 Psychiatric/Mental Health Advanced Practice Nursing Across the Lifespan (3 cr.)
 P: N502; R500; P510; P515.
-Placement in curriculum: a required course for MSN, psychiatric/mental health adult/geriatric major.
+Placement in curriculum: a required course for MSN, psychiatric/mental health Lifespan.
 Treatment models and research findings related to the care of persons across the lifespan with mental illness are examined, analyzed, evaluated, and implemented in clinical practice.
 The interrelationships of neurobiology, gender, development, environment, and culture are explored in relation to how they guide therapeutic approaches to treatment.
 Sociopolitical forces that influence advanced nursing practice and health care delivery are examined.
 Supervised clinical experiences focus on developing advanced practice skills in clinical management, crisis intervention, health promotion and illness prevention.
+5 clinical hrs./wk.

 NURS-P 651 Psychiatric/Mental Health Nursing with Families (3 cr.)
+P: N502, R500, P510, P515.
 Theoretical formulations and research related to developmental and functional processes in families are examined for their relevance in designing and implementing nursing interventions.
 Biopsychosocial formulations are used to understand the reciprocity of individual and family function and dysfunction.
 Learning experiences include analysis of family therapy simulations and a family therapy practicum.
 5 clinical hrs./wk.